What are the benefits of getting involved?

 If you want to get involved, London in Bloom 2016 is now open for applications.

 It’s Your Neighbourhood

-Should you wish to register your community in the It’s Your Neighbourhood Campaign organised by the Royal Horticultural Society and delivered by London in Bloom go to your can enter here.
+Should you wish to register your community in the It’s Your Neighbourhood Campaign organised by the Royal Horticultural Society and delivered by London in Bloom visit the link below.